 Closest to Airlie Beach is Shingley Beach, adjacent to the Coral Sea Marina.
 Dogs are allowed on the eastern end of the beach all day long, with a clear sign onsite.
 Unfortunately, the beach is rather rocky and the water isn’t the cleanest due to the adjacent marina.

-In Cannonvale, the eastern end of Cannonvale Beach is also dog-friendly.
-Online, it’s listed as only operating from 5am to 8am and 5pm to 8pm.
-But the sign at the beach states that it’s off-leash from 5am to 8pm, except for 8am to 9am and 2:30pm to 3:30pm on school days (it’s close to a school).
-I’d go with the hours listed on the sign – just double check what it state.
+In Cannonvale, the eastern end of Cannonvale Beach is also dog-friendly, although with time restrictions.
+Dogs are only allowed off-leash from 5am to 8pm, except for 8am to 9am and 2:30pm to 3:30pm on school days (as it’s close to a school).

 While crocodiles are not as common in the Whitsundays region as further north (especially in crystal clear water on many of the beaches), we spotted a sign at Cannonvale Beach during our visit warning of a crocodile sighting within the last seven days, perhaps in the mangrove area at the eastern end of the beach.
 Be wary!